|

 mentions eating and drinking with Jesus after He rose from the dead.

-This appears to be important.
-Often,
+This appears to be important to him.

-example, the 2 men who walked to Emmaus, walked a long way with Jesus and
+For example, the two men who walked to Emmaus with Jesus, walked a

-did not recognize that it was indeed Jesus until they sat down to eat.
-I
+long way with Jesus and did not recognize that it was indeed Jesus until

 am not sure if there is some type of mystical importance to this or not.